About Me

 Connecting disparate ideas to understand a concept better, or drawing on parallels to explain a concept to someone - this carries a lot of power.

-The interests and activities here aren’t directly connected to my work as a user experience professional, but they’ve influenced how I approach it.
+The interests and activities here aren’t directly connected to my work as a UX professional, but they’ve influenced how I approach it.

 Photography